 Liquidity Risk - Liquidity risk is the risk the Company cannot meet its financial obligations.
-The Company attempts to manage liquidity risk by maintaining sufficient cash balances or through additional financings to ensure there is sufficient capital to meet short term obligations.
-As at November 30, 2023, the Company had a cash and cash equivalent balance of \$3,487,503 (2022 - \$1,055,101) to settle current liabilities of \$452,688 (2022 - \$2,616,263).
-The Company's current working capital is insufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis.
+The Company attempts to manage liquidity risk by maintaining sufficient cash balances.
+Liquidity requirements are managed based on expected cash flows to ensure that there is sufficient capital in order to meet short-term obligations.
+As at February 29, 2024, the Company had cash and cash equivalents of \$3,253,496 (November 30, 2023 - \$3,487,503) to settle current liabilities of \$478,918 (November 30, 2023 - \$452.688).

-Interest rate risk - As at November 30, 2023, the Company's loan has a fixed interest rate at 3% per annum.
+Interest rate risk - The Company has no significant exposure at February 29, 2024 to interest rate risk through its financial instruments.
+The Company has a loan payable with fixed interest rate at 3% per annum.

-Currency Risk - As at November 30, 2023, all the Company's cash and cash equivalent was held in Canadian dollars, the Company's functional and reporting currency.
+Currency Risk - As at February 29, 2024, the majority of the Company's cash and cash equivalents was held in Canadian dollars, the Company's functional and reporting currency.
+The majority of the Company's accounts payable and accrued liabilities are denominated in Canadian dollars.
+Loan payable and lease liabilities outstanding as at February 29, 2024 are denominated in Canadian dollars.
+Currency risk is not significant.